saarw/flushout/README.md

 The server initialize a Master model with the latest snapshot and apply flushes it receives from the clients to update the model and produce sync messages that let the proxies update their state to that of the master.

 ### Commands
-**Create** - Creates a new node in the document graph, optionally initializing it with the values in the commands props object.
-The node will receive a random ID and the ID is returned to the application.
+**Create** - Creates a new object field inside an object in the document graph, optionally initializing the object with the values in the command's props object.
+The field will receive a random ID and the ID is returned to the application.

-**Update** - Updates a node in the document graph by setting the document keys specified in the command's props object.
+**Update** - Updates an object field in the document graph by setting the values specified in the command's props object.

-**Delete** - Deletes the node in the document graph.
+**Delete** - Deletes the object in the document graph.

 #### History and undo
 The update history of the master and the changes flushed by the proxies are represented by batches of **command completions**.
 Each batch has a number indicating the command count of the document it was applied to and each command completion includes a command that was successfully applied and optionally its resulting ID (if it created a new node).
 This means each document can rebuilt from an earlier version by re-applying all command completions that occurred after the document's command count.
 Applications can implement full or limited undo functionality by preserving the necessary earlier document snapshots and command completions.